SLXUniverse/TheRimvydopApp/README.md

 </h1>

 ### Upcoming
-- The Rimvydop App (Mobile version) will coming soon in 2024
+- The Rimvydop App (Mobile version) will release in 2024